Home > Programs > Medical and Dental Programs > Occupational Therapy Assistant

 Do you like helping people?
 Does a career working in healthcare assisting patients relearn everyday skills needed for a happy life appeal to you?
 Then SJVC’s Occupational Therapy Assistant (OTA) program may be what you are looking for!

-Our program prepares students to work in the medical field as an occupational therapy assistant.
-Occupational therapy assistants help patients develop, recover, improve, as well as maintain the skills needed for daily living and working.
+Our OTA associate’s degree program prepares California students to work in the medical field as an occupational therapy assistant.
+These medical professionals help patients develop, recover, improve, as well as maintain the skills needed for daily living and working.
 This can include helping patients use adaptive equipment or new techniques to relearn everyday skills such as getting dressed, applying makeup, emptying a dishwasher, texting and more.
 Occupational therapy assistants are directly involved in providing therapy to patients, and work under the direction of occupational therapists¹.

 Interested in learning the difference between a career as an occupational therapy assistant and physical therapist assistant?
 Read this!

 The Bureau of Labor Statistics (BLS) reports that national employment of occupational therapy assistants is projected to grow 33 percent between 2018 and 2028, which is much faster than the average growth rate of all occupations².
 The BLS states multiple factors behind the growing demand:

 In addition to projected employment growth, the BLS reports that the annual mean wage in the state of California for occupational therapy assistants was $67,470 in May 2018³.
 While this may not be a starting salary for an entry-level occupational therapy assistant, it shows that professionals in this healthcare support occupation can earn a decent wage.

 SJVC’s Occupational Therapy Assistant program is available at our Fresno campus.
 Students can complete the program in as few as 20 months, and graduates earn an Associate of Science degree.